Sharon-iguazio/mlrun/README.md

 <a id="using-hyperparameters-for-job-scaling"></a>
 ### Using Hyperparameters for Job Scaling

-Data science involves long-running compute and data-intensive tasks.
+Data science involves long computation times and data-intensive tasks.
-To gain efficiency, you need to implement parallelism whenever possible.
+To ensure efficiency and scalability, you need to implement parallelism whenever possible.
-MLRun delivers scalability using two mechanisms:
+MLRun supports this by using two mechanisms:

-1. Clustering &mdash; run the code on a distributed processing engined (such as Dask, Spark, or Horovod).
+1. Clustering &mdash; run the code on a distributed processing engine (such as Dask, Spark, or Horovod).
-2. Load-balancing/partitioning &mdash; partition the work to multiple workers.
+2. Load-balancing/partitioning &mdash; split (partition) the work across multiple workers.

-MLRun can accept hyperparameters or parameter lists, deploy many parallel workers, and partition the work among those.
+MLRun functions and tasks can accept hyperparameters or parameter lists, deploy many parallel workers, and partition the work among the deployed workers.
 The parallelism implementation is left to the runtime.
-Each runtime may have its own way of running tasks concurrently.
+Each runtime may have its own method of concurrent tasks execution.
 For example, the Nuclio serverless engine manages many micro threads in the same process, which can run multiple tasks in parallel.
-In a containerized system like Kubernetes, you can launch multiple containers each processing a different task.
+In a containerized system like Kubernetes, you can launch multiple containers, each processing a different task.

 MLRun supports parallelism.
-You can run many parameter combinations for the previous `xgboost` function by using hyperparameters:
+For example, the following code demonstrates how to use hyperparameters to run the XGBoost model-training task from the example in the previous section (`xgb_train`) with different parameter combinations:
 ```python
     parameters = {
          "eta":       [0.05, 0.10, 0.20, 0.30],